-On the conclusion of a case, if there are hard copies (only) of papers I have been provided with, I will return those papers provided by instructing bodies to those who have instructed me.
+On the conclusion of a case, I will return papers I have been provided by instructing bodies to those who have instructed me.
 I am professionally obliged to retain documents I generate in the course of a case for a minimum of seven years.
 After this point I will dispose of them; papers will be securely shredded, and electronic data will be securely wiped.

 This privacy statement is updated regularly.
-It was last updated on 10 October 2023.
+It was last updated on 7 May 2018.